 - Support our members and encourage immunologists to engage with the public through advice and guidance, as well as providing funding, training and resources to facilitate their public engagement activities

 This strategy sets out how the Society will carry out public engagement as well as how we will support our members to engage with the public.
-We work closely with our Public Engagement Secretary, Matthias Eberl, who we’d like to thank for helping with developing this strategy.
+We work closely with our Public Engagement Secretary, Professor Matthias Eberl, who we’d like to thank for helping with developing this strategy.

 Who will we engage with?

 We are committed to helping everyone make informed decisions about immunology topics and want to ensure immunology is accessible to all, including people with relevant lived experiences of conditions affecting the immune system, healthcare workers and historically underserved communities.
 It’s important that we engage with and involve the right people in our projects and tailor our activities for each audience.
 For example, when engaging around vaccinations we will aim to reach families with babies, adults over 65 and teenagers as these people are offered routine vaccinations.
+However, we are not best placed to engage with schools directly.

 Our members are particularly well placed to engage with: